polyaxon/polyaxon/docs/sources/experiments/introduction.md

 An `Experiment` expects a training (and evaluation) data pipeline, a model, and knows how to invoke the training from the estimator.

+In case of a reinforcement learning problem, the `RLExperiment` expects an environment, a model, and knows how to invoke the training from the agent.

 You can train your estimator pragmatically by invoking the training the experiment directly, or by using the the utils functions provided.

 An `Experiement` can be created directly by instantiating the objects needed or by creating a `ExperiemntConfig`.